walton-wang929/Recommender_system/README.md

 # List of Recommender Systems

-Recommender systems (or recommendation engines) are useful and interesting pieces of software.
-I wanted to compare recommender systems to each other but could not find a decent list, so here is the one I created.
-Please help me keep this post up-to-date by submitting corrections and additions via pull-request, or tweet me [@grahamjenson](https://twitter.com/grahamjenson).

 ## Software as a Service Recommender Systems

 SaaS Recommender systems have many challenges to their development including having to handle multi-tenancy, store and process a massive amount of data and other softer concerns like keeping a clients sensitive data safe on remote servers.